 Prior to enrolling your device with Autopilot, you could add a check for yourself to test if the build-in Windows 10 Product Type is Windows 10 Professional.
 This is an example you can use before you launch Autopilot

-When you don’t want to get angry when you end up with a Windows 10 home installation make sure your device is always installed with Windows 10 Pro.
+When you don’t want to get angry when you end up with a Windows 10 home installation make sure your device is always installed with valid activated Windows 10 Pro.
 When your device has an embedded Home license you could use the PID.txt option.

 But beware make sure you check with your licensing partner if you are licensing your devices the right way!
 I guess they will shoot you for it when not using the right licenses